jsiek/deduce/ProofIntro.md

 But that is just a consequence of the definition of addition, which we can refer to as `operator +`.
-To carry on with proving what remains, we can use the `suffies` statement as follows.
+To carry on with proving what remains, we can use the `suffices` statement as follows.
 We write the formula that is left to prove after the `suffices` keyword then `by` then the `definition` statement that we're using to transform the goal.
-After the `suffices`, the goal change to the `suffices` formula, which here is `1 + 0 = 1`.
+After the `suffices`, the goal changes to the `suffices` formula, which here is `1 + 0 = 1`.

 ```{.deduce #length_node42}